lyteword/chspurgeon-tod/volume-3/psalm-58.md

 **Verse 6.** *Break their teeth,* destroy the fangs of these serpents, in which *their poison* is contained.
 This will amount to the same meaning as above.
 Save me from the *adders,* the sly and poisonous slanderers: save me also from the *lions* —the tyrannical and bloodthirsty men. *Adam Clarke.*

-**Verse 6.** *Great teeth.* mwetlm, according to Michaelis and Gesenius, are the *eye teeth,* which in lions are sharp and terrible. *George Phillips, B.D., in "The Psalms in Hebrew: With a Commentary,"* 1846.
+**Verse 6.** *Great teeth.* mwetlm, according to Michaelis and Gesenius, are the *eye teeth,* which in lions are sharp and terrible. *George Phillips, B. D., in "The Psalms in Hebrew: With a Commentary,"* 1846.

 **Verses 6-9.** David's enemies were strong and fierce as young lions: he therefore prayed that *their teeth might be broken,* even their strongest teeth, their *grinders,* with which they were ready to devour him; that so they might be disabled from doing mischief.
 They overwhelmed him like an inundation: but he desired it might prove a land flood, which is soon wasted.
 They were about to shoot at him: but he would have their bows, or their arrows, to be shivered to pieces, and become like straw, and do no execution, and he prayed that they might waste insensibly as the snail, which leaves its substance all along its track; and that they might come to nothing, like an abortion.
 He also predicted, that their prosperous rage (which resembled the crackling of thorns under a pot), would soon be extinct, and produce no effect; while the Lord in his wrath would hurry them into speedy destruction; as a furious whirlwind drives a living man down a precipice, or into a dreadful pit. *Thomas Scott,* 1747-1821.

 **Verse 8.** *As a snail which melteth away as it goeth,* literally, *which goeth in melting* (or slime), the noun being in the accusative as describing the nature of the action, and the allusion being to the slimy trail which the snail leaves behind it, so that *it seems* to waste away.
-Evidently this is nothing more than a poetical hyperbole, and need not be explained, therefore, as a popular error or a mistake in natural history.—J. J. Stewart Perowne, B.D., in "The Book of Psalms; a New *Translation, with Introduction and Notes,"* 1864.
+Evidently this is nothing more than a poetical hyperbole, and need not be explained, therefore, as a popular error or a mistake in natural history.—J. J. Stewart Perowne, B. D., in "The Book of Psalms; a New *Translation, with Introduction and Notes,"* 1864.

 **Verse 8.** *As a snail which melteth,* etc. This is a very remarkable and not very intelligible passage.
 The Jewish Bible renders the passage in a way which explains the idea which evidently prevailed at the time the Psalms were composed: "As a snail let him melt as he passeth on."
 The ancients had an idea that the slimy track made by a snail as it crawled along was subtracted from the substance of its body, and that in consequence the farther it crept the smaller it became until at last it wasted entirely away.
 The commentators on the Talmud took this view of the case.
 The Hebrew word, lwlbv *shablul,* which undoubtedly does signify a snail of some kind, is thus explained:—"The Shablul is a creeping thing; when it comes out of its shell, saliva pours from itself until it becomes liquid, and so dies."
 Other explanations of this passage have been offered, but there is no doubt that the view taken by these commentators is the correct one, and that the psalmist, when he wrote the terrible series of denunciations in which the passage occurs, had in his mind the popular belief regarding the gradual wasting away of the snail as it "passeth on."
 It is needless to say that no particular species of snail is mentioned, and almost as needless to state that in Palestine there are many species of snails, to any or all of which these words are equally applicable. *J. G. Wood, in "Bible Animals."* 1869.